IMSDcrueoft/VectorSkipList/README.md

 # Vectorized-Block-Skip-List
 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/IMSDcrueoft/Vectorized-Block-Skip-List)
-A dynamically sized block skip list data structure for continuous indexes
+A block-based scheduling table with dynamically sized blocks, planned to represent a sparse array structure.

+# The function is not yet completed.